-CO is a poisonous, colourless and odourless gas that is produced when carbon fuels are burnt.
+CO is a poisonous, colourless, tasteless and odourless gas that is produced when carbon-based fuels, such as gas, are burnt.

 CO can be produced when a gas appliance has been incorrectly fitted, badly repaired or poorly maintained.
 It also occurs if flues, chimneys, or vents are blocked.